ImmutableSoft/ImmutableEcosystem/docs/ImmutableProduct.md

 ### productCreate

-Create a new product for an entity
+Create a new product for an entity.
+ Entity must exist and be validated by Immutable.

 ```js
 function productCreate(string productName, string productURL, string logoURL, uint256 productDetails) external nonpayable